The Video Game Industry Can't Go On Like This

 Advertisement

 Ubisoft is an exception, regularly releasing entries in single-player game franchises like Far Cry and Assassin’s Creed.
-But it buttresses them aggressive microtransactions and extensive season pass plans.
+But it buttresses them with aggressive microtransactions and extensive season pass plans.
 (And the occasional diversion like Trials Rising and South Park: The Fractured But Whole.)
 The big-budget single-player experience is now almost entirely the domain of first-party studios making marquee games for console manufacturers, which bankroll games like Spider-Man and God of War.
 The economics of first-party exclusives are totally different—they’re less about making money by themselves and more about drawing players into the console’s ecosystem.

 This is worth considering, because as big publishers prioritize live, service-oriented games, the number of games on their schedules has dropped.
 If you look at the Wikipedia listings for EA, Ubisoft, and Activision games released by year, you’ll get a stark—if unscientific—picture of how each big publisher’s release slate has thinned out in the last five years, relying on recurring cash cows like sports games and annualized franchises and little else.
 In 2008, those three publishers released 98 games; in 2018 they released just 28, not including expansions.